 Here’s what The Advanced Guide: How to Write a Press Release is going to show you:

 - How to generate story ideas that appeal to newsmakers

-- How to Compose gate-crashing headlines that get your release opened
+- How to compose gate-crashing headlines that get your news release opened

-- How to Create “Attention Funnels” that get your release read to the end
+- How to Create “Attention Funnels” that get your press release read to the end

-- Solid PR techniques that keep your release interesting, factual, and relevant
+- Solid PR techniques that keep your media release interesting, factual, and relevant

 - What to do if / when a reporter calls

 Once you are finished with this guide, you will know that the keys to creating great, attention-grabbing, “Panda Friendly” press releases boils down to generating genuine, newsworthy content.
 There are no “boring” business profiles, no “dull” niches, and certainly no lack of newsworthy happenings within your company.
 If you look closely at what’s happening in your industry, and if you truly have your finger on the pulse of your business, you’re sure to find that there’s most certainly news worth sharing to the media, including blogs and influencers.

 Let’s start with the basics – the press release format.